ShengFu2022/SWADE/README.md

 # SWADE
 Segmented WAvelet-DEnoising and stepwise linear fitting (SWADE) is one landslide dating technique that employs the principle that vegetation is often removed by landsliding in vegetated areas, causing a temporal decrease in normalized difference vegetation index (NDVI).
-The methods and results are illustrated in our publications in (Link).
+The methods and results are illustrated in our publication in (Link).